 Walking is a safe and simple way to stay active during pregnancy.
 It’s the perfect activity to start with if you’re not used to exercise.

 Yoga is an activity that focuses on mental and physical wellbeing.
 It uses a series of body positions (called postures) and breathing exercises.

 Swimming and doing other exercises in water is a particularly good way to stay active during pregnancy.

-If you ran or jogged regularly before your pregnancy, you can carry on for as long as you feel comfortable – it’s a great aerobic exercise and can help you to have a fit and healthy pregnancy.
+If you ran or jogged regularly before your pregnancy, you can carry on for as long as you feel comfortable.
+Running is great aerobic exercise and can help you to have a fit and healthy pregnancy.